 I outsourced the installation of the shelves and walkways to my husband!
 I found some instructions here that show how to install shelves with brackets.
 Be safe.
 If you are unsure about the location of plumbing and electrical wires (or anything else behind the wall), contact a professional handyman.

-Floating shelves are an option too and there are many nice looking shelves designed for cats on Amazon.
+Floating shelves are also an option, and there are many nice-looking shelves designed for cats on Amazon.
 They will likely cost more but will also look nicer on the walls.

 Watch the video below to hear my seven tips and see cats using the shelves.